sbotejaru/Messenger/README.md

-Multi user messenger made in Java and JavaFX
+Multi user messenger made in Java and JavaFX, using PostgreSQL for user database.

 Screenshots: